arjan-tools/docs/docs.md

 1. **CDN w/ Route53 DNS (http):** Deploys s3 bucket, route53 DNS, and a cloudfront distribution.
 2. **CDN w/ external DNS (http):** Deploys s3 bucket and a Cloudfront distribution.
 You must create a CNAME record (and reroute record) in your external DNS.
 3. **CDN w/ external DNS (https)**: Deploys s3 bucket and a Cloudfront distribution and creates certificates in ACM.
 You must create a CNAME record (and optionally a reroute record) in your external DNS.

 ## Route53 DNS

-Amazon Route 53 provides highly available and scalable Domain Name System (DNS), domain name registration, and health-checking web services.
+Amazon Route 53 provides a highly available and scalable Domain Name System (DNS), domain name registration, and health-checking web services.
 It is designed to give developers and businesses an extremely reliable and cost effective way to route end users to Internet applications by translating names like example.com into the numeric IP addresses, such as 192.0.2.1, that computers use to connect to each other.

 AWS Route53 has a $0.50/month cost (6$ a year).
-Its a better option than a standard DNS because:
+It's a better option than a standard DNS because:

 - Route 53 offers powerful routing policies to allow for efficient DNS requests.
 - You can combine your DNS with health-checking services to route traffic to healthy endpoints or to independently monitor and/or alarm on endpoints.
-- Route 53 effectively connects user requests to infrastructure running in AWS – such as Amazon EC2 instances, Elastic Load Balancing load balancers, or Amazon S3 buckets
+- Route 53 effectively connects user requests to infrastructure running in AWS – such as Amazon EC2 instances, Elastic Load Balancing load balancers, or Amazon S3 buckets.
-- can also be used to route users to infrastructure outside of AWS.
+- Can be used to route users to infrastructure outside of AWS.
 ## Using an External DNS

 You can only use an external DNS if you include the CDN option and exclude the route53 option.
 If you are using an external DNS a CNAME record pointing to the root will invalidate all other records pointing to the root; so if you have other records pointing to your root, for example mail exchange (MX) records to send/receive email with your custom domain you will have to perform some additional steps.

-Instead of pointing the CNAME record to the root, you can point to the CNAME to the www subdomain.
+Instead of pointing the CNAME record to the root, you can point the CNAME to the www subdomain.
 Then you can create a reroute or FWD record in your DNS provider console to reroute all http requests coming in to the root to the www.
 You can check out the following links to learn how to reroute requests in major DNS providers

 - Namecheap